lab-cosmo/chemiscope/paper/paper.md

 ![The Qm7b database [@Montavon2013] visualized with chemiscope](screenshot.png)

-Chemiscope is an graphical tool for the interactive exploration of materials and molecular databases, correlating local and global structural descriptors with the physical properties of the different systems.
+Chemiscope is a graphical tool for the interactive exploration of materials and molecular databases, correlating local and global structural descriptors with the physical properties of the different systems.
 The interface is composed by two panels.
 The left panel consists of a 2D or 3D scatter plot, in which each point corresponds to a chemical entity.
-The axes, color, style of each point can be set to represent a property or a structural descriptor, so that the map makes it possible to visualize the structure-property relations.
+The axes, color, and style of each point can be set to represent a property or a structural descriptor to visualize structure-property relations directly.
 Structural descriptors are not computed directly by chemiscope, but must be obtained from one of the many codes implementing such descriptors [@librascal; @QUIP].
-Since many of the most common descriptors can be very high dimensional, it can also be convenient to apply a dimensionality reduction algorithm that maps them to a lower-dimensional space.
+Since the most common descriptors can be very high dimensional, it can be convenient to apply a dimensionality reduction algorithm that maps them to a lower-dimensional space for easier visualization.
 For example the sketchmap algorithm [@Ceriotti2011] was used with the Smooth Overlap of Atomic Positions descriptor [@Bartok2013] to generate the visualization above.
-The right panel consists of a visualization of the three-dimensional structure of the chemical entities, including possibly the periodic repeat unit, which can be non orthorhombic, and of a slider that runs through the sequence of entities in the database.
+The right panel displays the three-dimensional structure of the chemical entities, possibly including periodic repetition for crystals.
 Visualizing the chemical structure can help finding an intuitive rationalization of the layout of the dataset and the structure-property relations.

 Whereas similar tools [@Gong2013; @Gutlein2014; @Probst2017; @ISV] only allow
 visualizing maps and structures in which each data point corresponds to a